pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the important thinking of "three represents" and the scientific outlook on development.
-This thinking closely focuses on the new situation, new problems and new challenges faced by socialism with Chinese characteristics since the 18th National Congress of the Communist Party of China.
+This thinking closely focuses on the new situation, new problems and new challenges faced by socialism with Chinese characteristics since the 18th National Congress of the CCP.

 From the combination of theory and practice, it creatively answers the major questions of the times of what kind of socialism with Chinese characteristics to uphold and develop in the new era and